 corporation performs any function defined as those to be performed by an

-corporation and shall be required to secure a license as an employment
+corporation and shall be required to secure a license as an employment counselor.

 Every person who desires to obtain a license, as employment

-counsellor, shall apply therefor to the Department of Labor, in writing,
+counselor, shall apply therefor to the Department of Labor, in writing,

 upon application blanks prepared and furnished by the Department of